Eugène-François Vidocq: Film

 In 2018, Jean-Francois Richet directed a film with Vincent Cassel as Vidocq, The Emperor of Paris (L'Empereur de Paris).

 Comics

 Vidocq's life inspired a comics series by Dutch artist Hans G. Kresse, which was published in the magazine Pep between 1965 and 1969.
 It was a realistic adventure series set during the Napoleonic era, where Vidocq is portrayed as a detective with a criminal past.

 Video games

-Assassin's Creed Unity takes place during the French Revolution, and features a series of side missions based on investigating murders in Paris.
-While Arno, the main character, takes his assignments from the dozing chief of police, a youthful Vidocq can be found in the adjacent jail cell offering advice while pleading to be let out to help Arno solve cases.

 Vidocq appears as a playable character in the adventure mystery game Inspector Javert and the Oath of Blood.

 Writings

 Around 1827, Vidocq wrote an autobiography, which he planned for the bookseller Émile Morice to publish in summer 1828.
-Honoré de Balzac, Victor Hugo, and Alexandre Dumas thought that the story was too short, so Vidocq found a new publisher, Louis-François L'Héritier.
+Honoré de Balzac, Victor Hugo, and Alexandre Dumas thought that the story was too short.
+So Vidocq found a new publisher, Louis-François L'Héritier.
 In December 1828, L'Héritier published the memoirs, which had grown to four volumes through the help of some ghostwriters.
 The work became a bestseller and sold over 50,000 copies in the first year.